-AAUW and Verizon Foundation Join Forces to Teach Girls to Build Apps
+AAUW and Verizon Foundation Join Forces to Teach Girls about App Invention

-This summer AAUW and the Verizon Foundation are set to launch an initiative to teach girls how to develop apps at AAUW’s weeklong science, technology, engineering, and mathematics (STEM) summer camps for rising eighth-grade girls.
+This summer AAUW and the Verizon Foundation are set to launch an initiative to teach girls about apps at AAUW’s weeklong science, technology, engineering, and mathematics (STEM) summer camps for rising eighth-grade girls.

-The new course will teach camp attendees the app design process, basic programming skills, and the App Inventor tool.
-Then the girls will choose problems in the local community to solve by building their own app.
+The new course will teach camp attendees computer program coding.
+Using existing phone app templates, the girls can add their own spin on the apps, making them relevant to their lives.
+Girls will learn the basics of app invention and how apps are used on mobile phones and tablets.
 MIT will train Tech Trek instructors how to teach the course and provide assistance during the camps to ensure flawless implementation.

 “With this new course, girls will have access to a high-quality learning experience developed by one of the world’s best research universities,” said AAUW Executive Director and CEO Linda D. Hallman, CAE.
-“The campers will be able to see themselves as innovators and problem solvers helping their community.
-It’s yet another opportunity for them to explore STEM in cool and creative ways, and we’re grateful to the Verizon Foundation for making it possible.”
+“The campers will be able to see themselves as innovators and problem solvers. … It’s yet another opportunity for them to explore STEM in cool and creative ways, and we’re grateful to the Verizon Foundation for making it possible.”

 Apply to Host a 2015 Tech Trek Near You